Seelam3653/ERP-SYSTEM/README.md

-ERP System Frontend
+**KINDLY RELOAD THE WEB PAGE FOR CLEAR NAVIGATION AND FOR NOT OCCURING ANY FURTHER ISSUES IN PROJECT** ERP System Frontend

 This project is a simplified interface for an ERP (Enterprise Resource Planning) system, designed to manage basic business operations efficiently.